cftp/facetious/readme.md

 # What is Facetious?

-Facetious lets you add a *facet*ed - often called an 'advanced' - search form to your WordPress website.
+Facetious lets you add a faceted - often called an 'advanced' - search form to your WordPress website.
 It comes with a ready-to-use sidebar widget, plus a number of implementation options for developers.

 A Facetious form can include dropdown lists of: